Roslyn Estates, New York: School district

 The Village of Roslyn Estates is located entirely within the boundaries of (and is thus served by) the Roslyn Union Free School District.
 As such, all children who reside within Roslyn Estates and attend public schools go to Roslyn's schools.

 The Roslyn Union Free School District's former Highland Elementary School was located in the village; the building became a synagogue after the school's closure and would later become a church.

 Library district

-Roslyn Estates is located within the boundaries of Roslyn's library district, which is served by the Bryant Library.
-The Bryant Library is located in adjacent Roslyn.
+Roslyn Estates is located within the boundaries of Roslyn's library district, which is served by The Bryant Library.
+The Bryant Library is located in the adjacent village of Roslyn.